-Grade Level: 9-12 Course #: 4562 Length: 2 Semesters Credit(s): Two

-Principles of Business Management examines business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of business enterprises.
+Grade Level: 9-12 Course #: 4562 Length: 2 Semesters Credit(s): Two Diploma: Counts as a Directed Elective or Elective for all Diplomas Dual Credit Availability Principles of Business Management examines business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of business enterprises.
 This course will also emphasize the identification and practice of the appropriate use of technology to communicate and solve business problems and aid in decision making.
 Attention will be given to developing business communication, problem-solving, and decision-making skills using spreadsheets, word processing, data management, and presentation software.
+Prerequisite: None